sfabel/theme-on-time/README.md

     (run-at-time "06:00pm" nil 'theme-on-time)
     (run-at-time "12:00pm" nil 'theme-on-time)

 Will result in running `theme-on-time` once after the completion of the rest of the `.emacs` or `.emacs.d/init.el`.
 It will also run at the times indicated; different times may make more sense for different people.

+_Note:_ you cannot just run `(theme-on-time)` from the init file; it has to be executed after all the initialization has completed.